symlex/symlex-docs/docs/index.md

 - Strict use of dependency injection for configuration and bootstrapping
 - Small code and memory footprint
 - Extremely fast compared to other PHP frameworks

+!!! quote
+    Choice is the enemy of productivity.
+Put another way, if your solution does everything, and has no opinions about anything, then it solves nothing. ― *Asim Aslam*